 - National Park Service Highway K Landing

-The initial activities on the TLP plan and schedule include filing the PAD and NOI, as well as the request to use the TLP.
-Comments regarding the proposed use of the TLP must be filed with FERC no later than December 28, 2020.
-Once FERC approves utilizing the TLP for relicensing, stage one of the formal three-stage consultation process begins.
-In accordance with this schedule, within 30 days of receiving TLP approval from FERC, NSPW will issue the Notice for a Joint Meeting with resource agencies and Indian tribes.
-The Joint Meeting will be held no later than March 27, 2021.
-Comments on the PAD and study requests are due within 60 days of the Joint Meeting.
+The initial activities on the TLP plan and schedule included filing the PAD and NOI, as well as the request to use the TLP.
+FERC approved utilizing the TLP on January 21, 2021, beginning stage one of the formal three-stage consultation process.
+In accordance with this schedule, NSPW held a virtual Joint Agency Meeting on March 11, 2021.
+Comments on the PAD and study requests were submitted by the National Park Service, Trego Lake District, and Wisconsin Department of Natural Resources.

 It is anticipated the following will occur between November 23, 2023 and November 30, 2025: